-46 Waites 2004, p.
+&lt;sup>110 Waites, 2004, p.
 2.

-47 U.S. Army Corps of Engineers cases studies from Gransberg & Ellicott, 1996.
+&lt;sup>111 U.S. Army Corps of Engineers cases studies from Gransberg & Ellicott, 1996.

 on agencies.
-48 The data in the Navy's report considered projects built before and after it switched almost all of its facilities construction to BVC in the late 1990's.
+The data in the Navy's report considered projects built before and after it switched almost all of its facilities construction to BVC in the late 1990's.

 Waites analyzed data from the U.S. General Accounting Office (GAO) and found that bid protests decreased in the federal sector by over 60% in the 1990's, which is consistent with the Navy's 2003 report.
 The 1990's was also when BVC became predominant in federal construction.
-49 The GAO data reported by Waites also infers that "the federal contracting community has easily adapted to BVC procurement since bid protests, which are the primary legal vehicle for challenging unfair contract awards, have fallen dramatically."
-50
+The GAO data reported by Waites also infers that "the federal contracting community has easily adapted to BVC procurement since bid protests, which are the primary legal vehicle for challenging unfair contract awards, have fallen dramatically."